Webcam Ready: Twillory makes it easy

 If you want classic authority with comfort, choose the Performance Dress Shirt in light blue with the Performance Blazer in navy.
 If you want relaxed but sharp, run the Sweater Polo in charcoal with the Performance Pants in slate.
 If you present often and move on camera, the Button Down Polo keeps collars in line while you gesture.
 If you travel or hate care tags, the Non-Iron Dress Shirt keeps a crisp line with simple wash and wear.
 Mix based on your background color and how formal your audience expects you to be.

-Looking good on camera is not complicated.
-Choose a mid-tone solid, pick a collar that stays put, frame your face with a clean lapel if the stakes are high, and give your lighting a little love.
-Twillory’s lineup covers all of that with low maintenance fabrics and a wide color deck.
+Looking good on camera is not complicated, but it does take a little planning and consideration.
+Choose a mid-tone solid, pick a collar that stays put, frame your face with a clean lapel if the stakes are high, and give your lighting some extra attention.
+Twillory’s lineup covers all of that with low maintenance fabrics and a wide variety of colors.
 Start with a navy blazer and a light blue performance shirt if you need a sure thing.
-Add a sweater polo for casual boards, then round out with gray or navy pants.
-You will look prepared without trying too hard, which is the point on screen.
+Add a sweater polo for casual meetings, then it round out with gray or navy pants.
+A little planning goes a long ways here, and it is always a good feeling to have a few options ready when you get invited to an unexpected meeting while mowing the yard.